jayspendlove/blog/simple-normalizing-flow/norm_flows_blog_post.md

 ## Tutorial

 This tutorial will demonstrate the use of the `normflows` Python package (see the `normalizing-flows` [Github repository](https://github.com/VincentStimper/normalizing-flows)) for a simple example using a normalizing flow to approximate an unknown target distribution.
+An IPython notebook containing the full code in this tutorial can be found [here](https://github.com/jayspendlove/blog/tree/main/simple-normalizing-flow).
 For this example, the 2D target distribution $p(a,b)$ will consist of a random variable $a$ sampled from a uniform distribution, and another random variable $b$ sampled from a Normal distribution with mean and variance $a$.

 $$ a \sim \text{Uniform}\left[1,2\right] $$
 $$ b \sim \text{Normal}\left(\mu=a, \sigma^2=a\right). $$